Atunbodyse/portfolio/README.md

 - Trained 6 people how to build responsive website and web functions.
 - Developed efficient micro services  for 3 web applications.

-### Projects
-E-commerce Website.
+Python Devloper at Upwork(March - till date) E-commerce Website.
 - Developed a full-stack e-commerce website using React, Node.js, and MongoDB.
 Implemented user authentication, product listings, shopping cart, and payment processing.
 Deployed the application on AWS to ensure scalability and performance.

 Food Delivery Web.
-- Developed a full-stack food delivery web app using Python and Django.
+- Developed a full-stack food delivery web app using Python3,Django, mdbootstrap CND and Bootstrap navbar.
+This application has a customer side where orders can be placed and a restaurant side where those orders can be fulfilled and completed.

 <h2> 🤳 Connect with me:</h2>